Which place is cheaper, Positano or Cadiz?

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.

 The summer brings many poeple to Cadiz as well as Positano.
+The beaches and the family-friendly experiences are the main draw to Cadiz this time of year.
 Also, many travelers come to Positano for the beaches, snorkeling, the hiking, the small town charm, and the family-friendly experiences.

 In July, Cadiz is generally around the same temperature as Positano.
 Temperatures in Cadiz average around 25°C (77°F), and Positano stays around 23°C (74°F).